MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Follow the initial steps to create a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentDescription`.
 1. Add custom descriptions for each item.
-If no description is supplied, Viva Learning will provide a default message that highlights the content as being from your own SharePoint library.
+If no description is supplied, Viva Learning provides a default message that highlights the content as being from your own SharePoint library.

 **Add the content title**:

-1. Follow the initial steps to create a column
+1. Follow the initial steps to create a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentTitle`.
 1. Add custom title for each item.
-If no title is supplied, Viva Learning will pick the file name as the title
+If no title is supplied, Viva Learning picks the file name as the title.

 **Add the content format**:

 1. Follow the initial steps to create a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentFormat`.
 1. Add format for each item.
-If no format is supplied, Viva Learning will pick the file type from the file extension like xlsx, docx, and so on.
+If no format is supplied, Viva Learning picks the file type from the file extension like xlsx, docx, and so on.

 **Provide a thumbnail image**: